 - Alumni may browse or use the collections on site without a current University of Arkansas ID card.

 - Depending on computer availability, alumni may log in as guests to the computers in Mullins Library to consult library databases and resources.
-Alumni are encouraged to contact the Circulation Department at 479-575-4104 (local), 866-818-8115 (toll free), or email: firstname.lastname@example.org for further information.
+Alumni are encouraged to contact User Services at 479-575-4104 (local), 866-818-8115 (toll free), or email: firstname.lastname@example.org for further information.

-- Reference librarians are available to assist you with your research questions.
-You can contact the librarians by email, online chat, phone, or at the research desk.
+- Librarians are available to assist you with your research questions.
+You can Ask us by email, online chat, phone, or at a research desk.

-- Those alumni who wish to consult historical or archival materials in Special Collections should contact the archivists before traveling to Fayetteville.
-Making advance arrangements will allow you to make the best use of your time in the library.
+- Those alumni who wish to consult historical or archival materials in Special Collections should contact the archivists to make a research appointment before traveling to Fayetteville.
+Currently, due to restrictions related to the pandemic, only current students, faculty, and staff may make appointments with Special Collections.

 Borrowing Privileges and Interlibrary Loan

 - Alumni who are current members of the Arkansas Alumni Association may borrow books from the collection and use the Interlibrary Loan service.

 - To apply for borrowing privileges, complete our application form or contact User Services at 479-575-4104 (local), 866-818-8115 (toll free), or email: email@example.com.